-• Prevention and awareness presentations related to Title IX topics.
-These presentations can be presented to individual classes, departments/divisions (employees), athletic teams, student organizations/clubs, community groups and/or the campus community;

-Events such as awareness/prevention panel discussions; The Campus Police Department, Office of Title IX, Diversity and Inclusion, and/or the Student Health Services also provides written literature on domestic violence, sexual assault, stalking, the rights of crime victims, drug abuse, date rape, and managing conflict;
+- Prevention, reporting requirements and awareness presentations related to Title IX topics.
+These presentations can be presented to individual classes, departments/divisions (employees), athletic teams, student organizations/clubs; - Awareness/prevention panel discussions with Title IX and other departments; - The Campus Police Department, Office of Title IX, Diversity and Inclusion, and/or the Student Health Services provides written literature on various topics such

-• The Campus Police Department, Office of Title IX, Diversity and Inclusion and/or Student Health Services periodically sets out tables in inner campus as well as during events each semester (when on campus activities resume) to raise awareness and provide information related to dating violence, domestic violence, sexual assault, and stalking;
+- as domestic violence, sexual assault, stalking, the rights of crime victims, drug abuse, date rape, and managing conflict in their department lobby; - The Campus Police Department, Office of Title IX, Diversity and Inclusion and/or Student Health Services periodically sets out tables in inner campus as well as during events each semester to raise awareness and provide information related to dating violence, domestic violence, sexual assault, and stalking; - The District offers opportunities for training for employees on various topics that may include but are not limited to: cultural competence and racial bias, sexual harassment, mandated reporter: child abuse and neglect; and - Student wellness session presentations from Student Health Services on various topics such as interpersonal reflection, anger management, self-care, self-compassion and more.

-•Title IX overview presentations during the Student Support Expo and ZOOMBEAT events for the campus community;

-• The District offers opportunities for training for employees on various topics that may include but are not limited to: cultural competence and racial bias, sexual harassment, mandated reporter: child abuse and neglect; and

-• Student wellness session presentations from Student Health Services on various topics such as interpersonal reflection, anger management, self-care, self-compassion and more.